 NOAA/CRSRA encourages consultation meetings with potential applicants before a license application is submitted.
 These meetings will be informal and are not considered part of the agency record of an application.

 License Application Process

 NOAA CRSRA strongly encourages potential applicants to review and file an Initial Contact Form to help NOAA assess whether a license application would be required for a proposed satellite system.
 This form is used for informational purposes only and is considered non-binding.
 If any information included on this form is considered by a potential applicant to be confidential or proprietary, the applicant must indicate this when submitting it to NOAA CRSRA.
-You can find the Initial Contact Form on this website under the "Resources" tab to the left.
+You can find the Initial Contact Form (ICF) at this link, Initial Contact Form.
 You can also contact CRSRA at CRSRA@noaa.gov for more information.

 If it is determined that the proposed system requires a NOAA license, use the Application Guide to provide the required information to CRSRA.
 CRSRA will provide consultation with the applicant to complete the application.
 When it is deemed ready for formal review, CRSRA will send the license application to the USG Agency partners for a completeness review.
 This process will take no longer than 7 days.
 After the application is determined to be complete, please allow for up to 60 days to process the license application.

 Any person(s) operating a private remote sensing system within the United States or a U.S. person operating such a system outside of the United States.